BlinkTagInc/gtfs-to-html/README.md

 | `stop_id` | The ID of the stop from `stops.txt`. |
 | `stop_sequence` | An assigned integer identifying the order of stops to be presented in the timetable.
 The values for `stop_sequence` must be non-negative integers, and they must increase along the trip.
 This value does not need to match the `stop_sequence` found in `stop_times.txt`. |

+#### Stops with different arrival and departure times

+If you would like to show a stop twice in a row to accommodate different arrival and departure times, just include this stop twice in a row in the `timetable_stop_order.txt` file.
+Otherwise, the value for `departure_time` from `stop_times.txt` will always be used.

 ## Running

 Ensure than mongodb is running locally.